-RJUMP and RJUMPI instructions with a signed immediate encoding the jump destination
+RJUMP, RJUMPI and RJUMPV instructions with a signed immediate encoding the jump destination

 Table of Contents

-RJUMPI) which encode the destination as a signed immediate value.
+RJUMPV) which encode destinations as signed immediate values.
 These can be useful in the majority of (but not all) use cases and offer a cost reduction.

 A recurring discussion topic is that EVM only has a mechanism for dynamic jumps.
 They provide a very flexible architecture with only 2 (!) instructions.
 This flexibility comes at a cost however: it makes analysis of code more complicated and it also (partially) resulted in the need to have the

 In a great many cases control flow is actually static and there is no need for any dynamic behaviour, though not every use case can be solved by static jumps.

 There are various ways to reduce the need for dynamic jumps, some examples:

 - With native support for functions / subroutines